 If you get voice mail, instead of leaving a message, try calling back at another time.
 If you constantly get voice mail, after a couple of calls, leave a message saying who you are, why you are calling and state that you will call them back.

-For example, a voice mail message you might leave could be, "Hello, my name is Sam Smith.
+For example, a voice mail message you might leave could be, "Hello, my name is Steven Smith.
 I am researching the field of forensic science, and I wonder if I could ask you a few brief questions.
 I'm sorry I missed you, I will call you back this week."